Sarah Biren

 5- Lead By Example

-Children naturally follow suit with what they see from there parents.
-Whether you co-operate or are defiant with your partner, your kid is likely to emulate your behavior.
-Show your kid that you are understanding, willing to negotiate and be open minded and they will return the treatment in kind.
+Children naturally follow suit with what they see from their parents.
+Whether you cooperate or are defiant with your partner, your kid is likely to emulate your behavior.
+Show your kid that you are understanding, willing to negotiate, and be open-minded and they will return the treatment in kind.

 6- It’s Nice To Have Options